microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/connection-support.md

-# Connection support
+# Use connections in flow

+The [`connection`](../concepts/concept-connections.md) helps securely store and manage secret keys or other sensitive credentials required for interacting with LLM and other external tools for example Azure Content Safety.
+The following usage of connections is supported in prompt flow.

 ## Model config in `__init__`

-Just like example in [batch run](#batch-run-with-yaml), it's supported to reference connection in ModelConfig.
+Just like example in [class based flow batch run](./class-based-flow.md#batch-run-with-yaml), it's supported to reference connection in ModelConfig.
+Reference [here](./model-config.md) for more information about ModelConfig.
 And connection will be resolved and flatten connection's fields to ModelConfig.
 **Note**: Currently model config only support OpenAI and AzureOpenAI connection.
 For custom connection, please use [connection in init](#connection-in-__init__).